innovacy/Up/docs/configuration.md

 ## title

-**Syntax:**

     "title": "Your individual generic title"

-This setting allows you to define a generic title for the whole site.
+With this setting you define a generic title for your site.

 Your title will be set for all documents that have no individual title (see [Setting document title in browser](getting-started.md#Setting_document_title_in_browser)) and appended with a separator to all documents that have one.